cocos/cocos-docs/en/editor/project/index.md

 - **Allows declaration of class fields**: if enabled, the `declare` keyword may be used to declare class fields in TypeScript scripts.
 In such case, class fields without explicit initializer would be initialized to `undefined`, according to the specification.

-- **Enable relaxed mode**: if enabled, the script will be compiled in non-strict mode.
+- **Enable loose mode**: if enabled, the script will be compiled in non-strict mode.

+- **Exports Conditions**: specify the parsing conditions for conditionalized export modules, see [Conditional exports](../../scripting/modules/spec.md) for details.

 ## Texture Compression